Immune Boosting Foods, Essential Food Items, Vitamins & Recipes

-We have seen emptying of supermarket shelves in relation to food, in particular an escalation in the stockpiling of ‘shelf stable’ items that have a long shelf life including: Flour, rice, pasta, tin food, cereal, sugar, pasta sauces and pickled items.
-These items in particular usually contain a high amount of sodium (salt) and sugar (carbohydrates), not to mention added preservatives and lack of vitamins and minerals (as they have been extracted in the processing).
-These foods are unlikely to support your immune system.
-Poor food choices during this time may lead to weight gain and eventuate to associated health conditions related to this.
+In the recent months, we have seen emptying of supermarket shelves in relation to food, in particular an escalation in the stockpiling of ‘shelf stable’ items that have a long shelf life including flour, rice, pasta, tin food, cereal, sugar, pasta sauces and pickled items.
+These items usually contain a high amount of sodium (salt) and sugar (carbohydrates), not to mention added preservatives and lack of vitamins and minerals (as they have been extracted in the processing).
+Unfortunately, these foods are unlikely to support your immune system and poor food choices may lead to weight gain and eventuate to associated health conditions as a result.

-Our immune system protects us against pathogens, bacteria, viruses and parasites, so we need to be able to support it in order to keep ourselves healthy, especially during a pandemic.
-It’s important to not only keep well for yourself, but for those with compromised immunity (eg. those living with health conditions, such as cancer or heart disease and the elderly).
+Our immune system protects us against pathogens, bacteria, viruses, and parasites, so we need to be able to support it to keep ourselves healthy, especially during a pandemic.
+It is important to not only keep well for yourself, but for those with compromised immunity (eg. those living with health conditions, such as cancer or heart disease and the elderly).

 Vitamins and Minerals that support immune function and foods to include in your diet during this time, and throughout your lifetime, include:

 Citrus fruits are a great source of Vitamin C including Oranges, Pineapple, Grapefruit, Lemons and Lime.
 Vegetables that are high in Vitamin C include Red Capsicum, Broccoli, Cauliflower, Spinach, Tomatoes